-Higher proportion of California children uninsured than in US, analysis showsNovember 14th, 2012 in Health /
+Higher proportion of California children uninsured than in US, analysis showsNovember 14, 2012 in Medicine & Health / Health

 Compared to the nation, a higher proportion of children in California are uninsured, one in every 10 children or more than 1.1 million in 2011.
 More of California's children have public health insurance and fewer through their parents' employer.
 And, over the past three years, a decade of advances in California children's public insurance enrollment has stalled, as coverage in Healthy Families (California's children's health insurance program) declined as a result of reductions in state government funding.

 These are just a few of the findings in a new report from the California HealthCare Foundation developed by the Keck School of Medicine of the University of Southern California (USC) and Diringer and Associates that provides an overview of trends in children's health insurance coverage and insurance programs in the state.

 - California's proportion of children without health coverage is higher than the national average and most other states.
 Nevada has the highest proportion of uninsured children and Massachusetts has the lowest.

 - Of California residents aged 18 or younger, 56 percent had private insurance, 38 percent had Medi-Cal (the state's Medicaid program, which provides health coverage for people with low incomes) or Healthy Families, and 11 percent were uninsured in 2011.

 - Public coverage through Medi-Cal and Healthy Families expanded 46 percent from 2002 to 2011, while employer-based coverage declined by 16 percent.

 - Medi-Cal continues to fill the gap in coverage created by the decline in private insurance.
 In 2011, almost 3.7 million children were enrolled, up from about 2.6 million in 2001.

 - Uninsured children are far more likely than those with coverage to have needed care delayed or to not receive care.